What to look for in long-distance running shoes

 Cushion or support?

 Anyone can figure out that running longer miles requires you to spend more time on your feet.
 More time on your feet is obviously more stress on your body.
-So does it make sense to purchase a shoe with more cushion, more support or maybe a bit of both?
+So does it make sense to purchase a shoe with more cushion, more support, or maybe a bit of both?

 The simple answer is a bit of both.

 Undoubtedly, more supportive, cushioned shoes will give you the lowest risk for injury during higher mileage running or training.
 There are a number of shoes with a good amount of both cushion and support, but there's a caveat here, as each individual will respond differently to max cushion, arch support, etc. Furthermore, support is commonly associated with arch support, but there are other key features in running shoes that will help to support you for a longer time on your feet.
 Most notably, with premium, long-distance running shoes, you'll find they are more rigid than regular running shoes.
-This allows for the shoe to take more of the stress and require less from your feet from the heel to toe transition in every step.
+This allows for the shoe to take more of the stress and requires less from your feet from the heel-to-toe transition in every step.

 I highly recommend going to see a specialist at a running store, physical therapist, or podiatrist, using the Brooks Shoe Finder, or doing your own research to determine what type of shoe (stability or neutral cushion) will be best for you.